ThomasLegleu/RoboND-Kinematics-Project/writeup_template.md

     b = acos((side_A*side_A + side_C*side_C - side_B*side_B) / (2*side_A*side_C))
     c = acos((side_A*side_A + side_B*side_B - side_C*side_C) / (2*side_A*side_B))

+diagram to find theta2 and theta3:

 find theta2 and theta3:

     theta2 = pi/2 - a - atan2(WC[2]-0.75, sqrt(WC[0]*WC[0]+WC[1]*WC[1])-0.35)
     theta3 = pi/2 - (b+0.036) # 0.036 accounts for sag in link4 of -0.054m

-//////////////// diagram image showing how to find theta2 and theta3

 #### Inverse Orientation:

-goal: find the final three joint variables.
+goal: find the final three joint variables 𝜃4,𝜃5 and 𝜃6.

 Using the individual DH transforms we can obtain the resultant transform and hence resultant rotation by: